Batman: Curse of the White Knight: Plot

 Later, Gordon's funeral is held, while Batman, feeling he would not be welcome after recent events, instead investigates the reservoir and finds a town underneath, with a chapel of St. Dumas.
-At the GTO, looking over evidence such as 1700s documents, he explains that the reservoir was originally a bay that went inland with the original Gotham Village; it was flooded by Edmond Wayne, who killed Bakkar, then used his position as lord of Gotham to convince the British to flood the valley for a port, displacing the villagers and building the Wayne fortune by selling land to the East India Company.
+At the GTO, looking over evidence such as documents from 1700s, he learns that the reservoir was originally a bay that went inland with the original Gotham Village; it was flooded by Edmond Wayne, who killed Bakkar, then used his position as lord of Gotham to convince the British to flood the valley for a port, displacing the villagers and building the Wayne fortune by selling land to the East India Company.
 Convinced that Jack Napier may have given him the "drowning" clue, he again convinces Harley to help to bring Jack's personality out, this time without Batman around to bring out the Joker.
-At New Arkham, Harley manages to bring Jack return, and he remembers that Joker gave Azrael the sword at which chapel, and the erased message.
-Jack however tells Harley not to tell Bruce, because it would "destroy him".
+At New Arkham, Harley manages to bring Jack, and he remembers that Joker gave Azrael the sword in the chapel, and the erased message, but Jack tells Harley not to tell it to Bruce, because it would "destroy him".
 The GTO manage to get Valley's DNA off the bullet Gordon fired, and find more about his history with military black ops.
 At Ruth's office, she tells Azrael that their arrangement is over, as he was meant to quietly kill and replace Batman, not wreak havoc (including killing Gordon).
 When Azrael tries to execute her, Bane appears, having been hired to kill him.
 Gabriel arrives to remove Bane's Venom tube and Azrael kills Bane with his sword.
 He then uses the sword (which contains a special form of napalm) to burn Redford alive, but not before getting her to give a list of her clients.
 Later at New Arkham, Valley, now wearing an armored Batsuit built for him by his former benefactors, breaks in and massacres a dozen inmates, including Scarecrow, Killer Croc, Baby-Doll, Ventriloquist, Penguin, Roxy Rocket, Two-Face, and Riddler, and many guards, before freeing Joker and escaping.

 At Redford's burned office, Montoya and Duke find her hard drive, which survived the fire, containing information on the new suit and the Elite clients.
-Following Harley's intel from Jack, Batman heads to the chapel and meets with the priest, who explains more: they raised Jean-Paul Valley but sent him to war, hoping it would quench Valley's bloodlust, but the Joker ruined it by telling Valley the truth.
-The priest explains more of the history: Bakkar was exiled from the Order for joining rather than converting sinners; Bakkar in turn sought vengeance by seizing power, corrupting Edmond Wayne and joining to take over the underworld of old Gotham by killing everyone in their way from the docks to "Laffy" Arkham.
+Following Harley's intel from Jack, Batman heads to the chapel and meets with the priest, who explains that they raised Jean-Paul Valley but sent him to war, hoping it would quench Valley's bloodlust, but the Joker ruined it by telling Valley the truth.
+The priest explains more of the history: Bakkar was exiled from the Order for joining rather than converting sinners and sought vengeance by seizing power, corrupting Edmond Wayne and joining to take over the underworld of old Gotham by killing everyone in their way from the docks to "Laffy" Arkham.
 He refuses to tell Batman anymore, but does reveal his name as Jason Blood.